tclark/op-intermediate-app-dev/11-patterns-singleton/11-patterns-singeltons.md

 ---

-Remeber that I said that the *GoF* authors were working with a language that didn't let them implement a constructor that did what they wanted, so they had to use the special `instance()` methos above.
-In Python we don;t have that limitation, so we can writs a more Pythonic version like this:
+Remember that I said that the *GoF* authors were working with a language that didn't let them implement a constructor that did what they wanted, so they had to use the special `instance()` method above.
+In Python we don't have that limitation, so we can write a more Pythonic version like this:

 ```
 class SoloPy: